avalon60/OraTAPI/README.md

 ## Connection Manager

 The connection manager allows you to treat database connections in a similar manner to named connections in `SQLcl`.
-Connection credentials and DNS (TNS) strings can be stored and retrieved locally, by use of a conventient name.
-Credentials are transparrently encrypted/decrypted from a locally maintained store.
+Connection credentials and DSN (TNS) strings can be stored and retrieved locally, by use of a convenient name.
+Credentials are transparently encrypted/decrypted from a locally maintained store.
 The `conn_mgr` command allows you to save credentials and a connect string, by using a combination of the following command line arguments:

-- -p / --db_password
+- -c / --create
-- -u / --db_username
+- -e / --edit
-- -d / --dsn
+- -d / --delete
-- -s / --save_connection
+- -l / --list

-However, for more complete control, you need to use the `conn_mgr` command.
 This allows you to:

-- List your connections
 - Add new connections
 - Update connections
 - Delete connections
+- List existing connections

 The Add and Update options cause the `conn_mgr` to enter an interactive dialog mode.